jrook1445/wannaroo-tourist-set/README.md

 1. About

+    Tourist industries for OpenTTD, inspired by WhiteHand's tourist set and tourist-accepting houses in ECS Houses, Swedish Houses.

 1. Compatibility

     Compatibility with any newgrf is not guaranteed.
 No warranties are expressed or implied.
 Not tested with OpenTTD versions < 1.7.2.